furkanmeraloglu/Twits/README.md

     - Do not forget to run `vagrant reload --provision`after the homestead.yaml configuration.
   - Configure your `etc/hosts` to get your route settings proper and working.
   - Attach a fresh application key to the project via `php artisan key:generate`
+  - Run necessary npm commands; `npm install & npm run dev`
+  - Install required packeges by running; `composer install` and update if necessary `composer update`
   - [Run the migrations](https://laravel.com/docs/8.x/migrations)
     `php artisan migrate`
   - Seed the database for fake data
     `php artisan db:seed`
-  - Enjoy the baby twitter :star_struck:
+  - Enjoy 'Twits' :star_struck:

 Please feel free to contribute, open an issue and test the application.
 It is more than welcome to hear from you about the project and its weaknesses.